 Though not directly relevant to this experiment, the lens is designed in such a way that it may be scaled from 20 GHz to 600 GHz.
 In doing so, the layer thicknesses and metal square sizes would be reduced by a factor of 30.
-Though this places much stricter tolerances on the manufacturing process, we have independently confirmed that there exist manufacturers with these capabilities.
+Though this places much stricter tolerances on the manufacturing process, we have confirmed that the ASU Flexible Display Center is capable of manufacturing

-Fig. 2: Multiple layers of the lens are stacked together, aligned with guide-pins, and held together through boltholes at the corners.
+Fig. 2.
+Multiple layers of the lens are stacked together, aligned with guidepins, and held together through boltholes at the corners.
 While this figure demonstrates only 4 layers, our lens has 11.